Carmel Valley, California: Transportation

 Carmel Valley Airfield is a defunct airfield that was a privately owned airpark in Carmel Valley from 1941 to 2002.
 The airport was later called the Carmel Valley Vintage Airfield.
 The historical resources commission found that development of the site was important as it represented the first planned residential airpark in the United States.
 The airfield closed in 2002.
+However, every year, during the annual Carmel Valley Santa’s Fly-in that is held around the Christmas time, Santa and Mrs. Claus arrive by helicopter and land on the old airstrip.

 Tourism

 Carmel Valley has a number of wine tasting rooms, as well as several high-end hotels affiliated with the wineries.
 Wineries with tasting rooms in Carmel Valley include Holman Ranch, Bernardus, Boëté, Chateau Sinnet, Folktale, Galante, Georis, Heller Estate, Joullian Village, Joyce Vineyards, Parsonage, San Saba and Talbott.
 A public bus, called the Grapevine Express Route 24 and run by Monterey-Salinas Transit, stops at most of these tasting rooms.

 The Monterey Wine Trolley also offers a tour on a former San Francisco trolley that makes stops at several wineries in the Monterey Peninsula and Carmel Valley.